Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Pointwise measurement operators

-In the forthcoming subsections, we are going to introduce special spaces which can be continuously embedded into a proper embracing space.
-Such spaces arise in the study of delay equations and their compound extensions.
-Here we also generalize the corresponding theory from \cite{Anikushin2020FreqDelay}.
+In the forthcoming subsections, we introduce special spaces that can be continuously embedded into appropriate embracing spaces.
+In the present paper, these spaces are involved into the structural Cauchy formula, see Theorem \ref{TH: StructuralCauchyFormulaCompoundDelay}.